18F/tanf-prototype/README.md

 * `CF_SPACE`:  This is the space in cloud.gov that you wish to deploy this to.
 * `CF_USERNAME`:  This is the username that you can get with the `cf service-key tanf deployer` command
 * `CF_PASSWORD`:  This is the password that you can get with the `cf service-key tanf deployer` command

+Once all this is set up, you can create branches and commit code to them, and it will run the tests for you  You can see the results in github, and you can click through to see what went wrong if there is a problem.

+Once your code is complete and passes tests, you can create a Pull Request (often called a PR) to ask that your code be merged into master.
+Once that Pull Request has been approved and merged in, circleci will do a full build/test/deploy to the cloud.gov account that you set up.

+Yay!